hozgolu12/SocialCross/backend/README.md

 3. Generate API keys and tokens
 4. Set up OAuth 2.0 with PKCE

-### Facebook Graph API
+### Telegram Bot API
-1. Create a Facebook Developer account
+1. Create a Telegram account
-2. Create a new Facebook app
+2. Chat with the BotFather bot to create a new bot
-3. Add Facebook Login product
-4. Configure OAuth redirect URIs
-5. Request permissions: `pages_manage_posts`, `pages_read_engagement`
+3. Get the bot token from BotFather
+4. Use the Telegram Bot API endpoints with your bot token to send and receive messages

-### Instagram Business API
+### Reddit API (OAuth 2.0)
-1. Use Facebook Graph API (Instagram is owned by Facebook)
-2. Connect Instagram Business account to Facebook Page
-3. Request permissions: `instagram_basic`, `instagram_content_publish`
+1. Create a Reddit account
+2. Go to Reddit App Preferences
+3. Create a new app (choose script, web, or installed app)
+4. Get the client ID and client secret
+5. Implement OAuth 2.0 to get access tokens for API calls

 ## Content Adaptation

 The AI service automatically adapts content for each platform:

 - **Twitter**: 280 character limit, conversational tone, relevant hashtags
-- **Facebook**: Professional tone, longer content allowed, engagement focus
-- **Instagram**: Visual-first, emojis, lifestyle hashtags, image-centric
+- **Telegram: Direct messaging style, real-time updates, supports rich media (images, buttons, polls), great for communities and broadcasts, no algorithmic feed
+- **Reddit: Forum-style content, text or media posts, subreddit-specific culture, upvotes/downvotes drive visibility, detailed discussions preferred over short-form

 ## Scheduling